fabianlee/spring-micro-with-actuator/README.md

-##  Spring Boot REST API with OpenAPI docs and exported Prometheus metrics
+##  Spring Boot REST microservice with OpenAPI docs and exported Prometheus metrics

 This is a small REST API written with Spring Boot, with documentation and interactive tested provided using OpenAPI (Swagger).